 When a Sheriff or Judge issues his/her judgment (Decree) then the Sheriff Officer or Messenger-at-Arms may be instructed to enforce the Court’s decision by way of diligence.

-Generally, a Charge for Payment would be issued allowing the defender/debtor fourteen days to resolve the matter.
+Generally, a Charge for Payment would be issued allowing the customer fourteen days to resolve the matter.
 If they fail to repay the debt or do not come to a suitable arrangement, then a Sheriff Officer or Messenger-at-Arms may be instructed to serve – an earnings arrestment, third party arrestment or a bank arrestment.

 In addition to these modes of diligence, the Sheriff Officer or Messenger-at-Arms may, where instructed, employ recovery methods including Attachment, Exceptional Attachment and Inhibition.